-When any of us travel, it is fully expected we return to the office with chocolate from wherever they journeyed.
-That anytime we check out the scene in a new city, a search for the best chocolate will be a major part of that r&d.
+When we travel, we expect to return to the office with chocolate from wherever they journeyed.
+Whenever we check out the scene in a new city, searching for the best chocolate will be a significant part of that r&d.

-Some work cultures revolve around a lunch break -- ours is a chocolate break -- aka a moment each afternoon when we sit around and have a coffee and a little chocolate.
-Most of the time we show restraint and just have a square or two of our favorite chocolate bars.
+Some work cultures revolve around a lunch break – ours is a chocolate break – aka a moment each afternoon when we sit around and have a coffee and a little chocolate.
+We show restraint and have a square or two of our favorite chocolate bars most of the time.

-From Austria to Italy and Mexico to Brazil, here are our 11 favorite chocolate recipes from around the world:
+From Austria to Italy and Mexico to Brazil, here are more than 15 of our favorite chocolate recipes from around the world:

-The classic chocolate chip cookie gets a chic overhaul thanks to one simple step: rolling the chocolate into the cookie dough almost like you're making croissants.
+The classic chocolate chip cookie gets a chic overhaul thanks to a straightforward step: rolling the chocolate into the cookie dough almost like you’re making croissants.
 It makes for a cookie with layers and layers of chocolate and is our hands-down all-time favorite chocolate chip cookie recipe.

-Okay, this isn't really Mexican in the sense it's by no means traditional.
-However, it is inspired by the seriously classic Mexican hot chocolate that's so good we'd travel to Mexico just to drink it.
+Okay, this isn’t Mexican in a sense, and it’s by no means traditional.
+However, it is inspired by the seriously classic Mexican hot chocolate that’s so good we’d travel to Mexico just to drink it.
 Here a chocolate cream pie gets a modern twist thanks to cinnamon and chile spiced chocolate filling and a spiked whipped cream topping.

-Here in the United States, you don't come across sweet tamales as often as you do savory ones but it's one of our favorite things to order when we travel to Mexico.
-Even if you've never made tamales before you can make these because you simply mix together mashed sweet potatoes with spices and you're ready to go.
+Here in the United States, you don’t come across sweet tamales as often as you do savory ones.
+Still, it’s one of our favorite things to order when we travel to Mexico.
+Even if you’ve never made tamales before, you can make these because you simply mix mashed sweet potatoes with spices, and you’re ready to go.

-What we don't know: how common this drink is in Cuba.
-What we do know: that we liked it so much when we visited Cuba that we went back to the cafe multiple times just to have more.
-Basically, a blended, iced version of hot chocolate, is the kind of drink you could get obsessed with.
+What we don’t know: how common this drink is in Cuba, but what we do know: is that we liked it so much when we visited Cuba.
+A blended, iced version of hot chocolate is the kind of drink you could get obsessed with.

 Think sweets and Brazil and the fudgy cocoa-y truffle-like treat that is the brigadiero comes to mind.
 In this fudgy brownie recipe, those flavors get baked and layered for a twist on the tradition that’s just as good as the original (if not better).

-Okay, okay, this is not a recipe you'd EVER find in a classic Irish book.
-But what it is?
+Okay, this is not a recipe you’d EVER find in a classic Irish book.
+But what is it?
 A milkshake version of Irish coffee with chunks of chocolate, a little coffee flavor, and a good dose of whisky.

-If we had to pick one chocolate flavor combo that we'd pledge allegiance to?
-It'd be that chocolate hazelnut flavor that hails from Turin, Italy, and that you find in Italian sweets as common as Nutella or Baci candies to the classic gianduja truffle.
+If we had to pick one chocolate flavor combo to which we’d pledge allegiance?
+It’d be that chocolate hazelnut flavor that hails from Turin, Italy, and that you find in Italian sweets as typical as Nutella or Baci candies to the classic gianduja truffle.

 This double chocolate ice cream gets swirled with hazelnut chocolate spread and topped with Baci candies for four times the chocolate flavor!

-When it comes to making chocolate desserts, there might not exist a simpler recipe than these three-ingredient cornflake clusters.
-So simple they look like a bake sale recipe, the reality is these bites are a classic French treat that you'll find in numerous chocolate shops around the country.
-We say make them yourself because they're absurdly easy to make and take just a few minutes.
+When it comes to making chocolate desserts, there might not exist a more straightforward recipe than these three-ingredient cornflake clusters.
+So simple they look like a bake sale recipe; the reality is these bites are a classic French treat that you’ll find in numerous chocolate shops around the country.
+We say to make them yourself because they’re absurdly easy to make and take just a few minutes.

-Another simple chocolate recipe that proves French food doesn't have to be complicated?
-These classic chocolate coins are known as mendiants.
-Our version is topped with superfood ingredients like coconut, flax, cacao, and goji so you can actually feel good about treating yourself.
+Another simple chocolate recipe that proves French food doesn’t have to be complicated?
+These classic chocolate coins are known as mendiants, and our version is topped with superfood ingredients like coconut, flax, cacao, and goji, so you can feel good about treating yourself.